Devendra Goel

 Devendra Goel (3 March 1919 – 26 February 1979) was an Indian film director and producer of Bollywood films and best known for his work in the 1950s and early 1960s.

 He directed Aankhen on his debut.
 Devendra Goel also directed the Marathi film, Dost Asava Tar Asa with Ramesh Deo, Deven Varma and Padma Chavan.
 He directed the hit Ek Saal (1957) with Madhubala.
+His son Ajay Goel was also a filmmaker.